Paris 2024 Olympics Access: Concerns Over Ticket Prices and Accessibility

 French President Emmanuel Macron pledged in April that the government would spend 1.5 billion euros to improve accessibility in France, making the Games “100% accessible” for people with restricted mobility. bottom.

-Disability rights activist Stéphane Lenoir said he was “pretty worried” about disabled access in Paris during the Games.
+Disability rights activist Stéphane Lenoir said he was “pretty worried” regarding disabled access in Paris during the Games.
 This is because there is only one route that meets the needs of people with disabilities, and that is “Sparrow’s Tears.”

 Of the subways currently running in Paris, only line 14 is completely step-free.
 It is estimated that only 10% of Paris’ 332 stations will be wheelchair-accessible by the start of the season.

-In London, by contrast, the London Underground network, known as the “Tube”, is much deeper than Paris and is the oldest in the world, yet about a quarter of its stations will be step-free before the 2012 opening. turned into The same is true in Tokyo, where the Games were postponed and held in 2021.
+In London, by contrast, the London Underground network, known as the “Tube”, is much deeper than Paris and is the oldest in the world, yet regarding a quarter of its stations will be step-free before the 2012 opening. turned into The same is true in Tokyo, where the Games were postponed and held in 2021.
 By 2020, more than 95% of subway stations were step-free.

 Only one line of the Paris metro is completely step-free./Bertrand Guay/AFP/Getty Images

-Tournament organizers have promised shuttle buses between Paris’ main train stations and competition venues, but Renoir said there was a lack of information about bus usage and capacities.
+Tournament organizers have promised shuttle buses between Paris’ main train stations and competition venues, but Renoir said there was a lack of information regarding bus usage and capacities.
 In particular, there is a lack of information for families accompanying persons with disabilities who have purchased tickets.

 Nicolas Méril of the French disability rights group APF France Handicap said the problem was due to the French attitude towards accessibility in general.